jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_data/record.rst

 * stereo eye order and calibrated latency;
 * the configuration files used for the session.

-See :doc:`timestamps` for the meaning of individual fields.
+See :ref:`dvrk-timestamps` for the meaning of individual fields.